Faculty News

 At the conclusion of the workshop, certificates of appreciation were presented to the speakers, members of the organizing committee, and the sponsoring company in recognition of their contributions to the success of this distinguished scientific event.

-The event was attended by Prof. Dr. Heba El-Kady, Dean of the Institute; Prof. Dr. Zeinab Sheta, Vice Dean for Community Service and Environmental Development; and Prof. Dr. Nashwa Azzam, Vice Dean for Postgraduate Studies and Research, along with wide participation from Alexandria University staff members.
+The workshop was organized under the supervision and attendance of Prof. Heba El-Qady, Dean of the High Institute of Public Health; Prof. Zeinab Sheta, Vice Dean for Community Service and Environmental Development; and Prof. Nashwa Azzam, Vice Dean for Postgraduate Studies and Research.